 His voice is frequently heard in media outlets such as GigaOm, InformationWeek, The Economist, Forbes, The Wall Street Journal, ReadWriteWeb, O’Reilly Radar, Light Reading, and others, in addition to the Cloudscaling blog.
 He is a regular keynote speaker and panelist at events from the OpenStack Summit to VMworld, Structure, eComm, CloudConnect, Interop, CloudBeat, CloudExpo, The Web Summit, and Gluecon.

-Russell is a Senior Principal Software Engineer at Red Hat, Inc. He is on the OpenStack Technical Committee from Fall 2012 until Fall 2016 and was elected to serve on the OpenStack Foundation Board of Directors (since January 2015).
+Russell is a Senior Principal Software Engineer at Red Hat, Inc. He was on the OpenStack Technical Committee from Fall 2012 until Fall 2016 and was elected to serve on the OpenStack Foundation Board of Directors in 2015, 2016, and 2017.
 Russell has been contributing to the development of OpenStack since the Fall of 2011.
 His most significant contributions around OpenStack have been to Nova and most recently Neutron and OVN.
 Russell is also a project committer for Open vSwitch (OVS) and OVN.

 Prior to working for Red Hat, Russell spent 7 years (2004 - 2011) working for Digium on the Asterisk project.
 In the later years, Russell was the leader of the Asterisk project as well as the Engineering Manager for Asterisk development at Digium.

 Russell is also a published author.
 Russell co-authored "Asterisk: The Definitive Guide" and "Asterisk Cookbook", published by O'Reilly Media.
 He also contributed a chapter on Asterisk to the book "Architecture of Open Source Applications".